rccorreia/my-azure-journey/Services/resource-group.md

 - Billing grouping

 You can see the cost to maintain the group of resources that define your solution and assigne the billing to a business group inside our organization, for example.

+## Creating a Resource Group

+1. Choose this option in the menu
+2. Click on the button to create a new resource group, that now have a name of "Create a resource group" (There is also an icon with a Plus signal "+" that do the same job)
+3. Gives the Resource Group a name, choose the [Subscription](/Fundamentals/subscription.md) to put this resource group into (Which will pay for this resources), and the [Region](/Fundamentals/region.md).